sulu/sulu/UPGRADE.md

 The language-changer can be configured as it was.
 'Template' and 'parentTemplate' in contrast are not supported anymore.
 Instead you pass an array of sulu-buttons.
 Moreover the format of the buttons itself changed: https://github.com/massiveart/husky/blob/f9b3abeb547553c9c031710f1f98d0288b08ca9c/UPGRADE.md
 Have a look at the documentation: //TODO insert link to docu

+#### Language changer
+The interface of the language-changer in the header hook stayed the same, however the emitted event changed from `sulu.header.toolbar.language-changed` to `sulu.header.language-changed`.
+A callback to this event recieves an object with an 'id'- and a 'title'-property.

 #### Sulu-buttons
 Buttons for toolbars get specified in an aura-extension (`sandbox.sulu.buttons` and `sandbox.sulu.buttons.dropdownItems`).
 Therfore each bundle can add their own buttons to the pool.
 The toolbar in the header fetches its buttons from this pool.